-- Call Of Cthulhu: Dark Corners Of The Earth.
-While quite buggy, it is still widely regarded as one of the best adaptations of the works of H.P.
-Lovecraft ever made.
+- Call of Cthulhu: Dark Corners of the Earth.
+While quite buggy, it is still widely regarded as one of the best adaptations of the works of HP Lovecraft ever made.

 - Clock Tower was one of the first survival horror games to render the player completely unarmed and helpless.
 You instead have to rely on your wits to escape a scissor-wielding psycho.
 Also check out its spiritual successor Haunting Ground, which gives the player a Canine Companion who can fight enemies, just so long as you treat him properly.